-A pattern, not a color, the merle gene dilutes the color of a dog’s coat, causing it to appear lighter, with patches of white, although prominence and variation is not always the same.
+The merle gene — a pattern, not a color — dilutes the color of a dog’s coat, causing it to appear lighter, with patches of white, although prominence and variation is not always the same.

 Light-colored coats with the merle gene may have patches or tints of pink, orange or white; their eyes can be affected similarly or appear blue.
 The nose and paws can also be affected by the color variations.

 A single merle gene can produce results as harmless as fur or eye color and as difficult as loss of eyesight or hearing.
 However, mating two dogs with the merle gene can produce offspring with a homozygous double merle gene, sometimes known as “lethal white” or “double-blue.”